Collect and utilize customer preferences at scale

 Preferences strategic vision

 I lead a omni-channel roadmap discovery initiative focused on building the foundational layer that makes personalization possible at Macy's.
-By creating a unified approach to capturing, understanding, and activating customer preferences across channels, this work enables experiences to feel relevant, intentional, and customer-led—rather than inferred or generic.
+By creating a unified approach to capturing, understanding, and activating customer preferences across channels, this work enables experiences to feel relevant, intentional, and customer-led.

 Company & role